Shar1qq/streamlit-word-search/README.md

 # Streamlit Word Search Application

-This is a Streamlit application that allows users to search for specific words across multiple text files using both Brute Force and KMP algorithms.
+This is a Streamlit application that allows users to search for specific words across multiple text files or within stored database entries using both Brute Force and KMP algorithms.

 ## Features